 Module three is arguably the most critical and looks at how you communicate with your customers, from the initial contact to the point of serving, procurement and the risks you’re most likely to encounter when preparing gluten free meals.
 Each risk of cross contamination is assessed in turn and potential solutions are presented to effectively manage the risk.

 Since the training is sold on a ‘per establishment’ basis, for the purposes of accreditation and certification we will need to review your Process Management Template before we can issue a certificate.
 Along with the review, you will be asked to nominate an individual who will be a ‘champion’ in the area of gluten free.
 They will take the test on behalf of the establishment.
 If this individual passes, they will receive two certificates, one in their name on behalf of the establishment for display purposes; and the other as an individual certificate.

 All delegates are eligible to take the test and we can help you monitor their progress and understanding.
-If they pass we will create and issue personalised certificates in PDF format, which are non-esablishment specific, for a nominal fee of £5.00 + VAT per certificate.
-If they fail the test, we will keep you informed and they will have an opportunity to resit the test at no extra cost.
+If they pass the test we will create and issue personalised certificates in PDF format, which are non-establishment specific.
+If they fail the test, we will keep you informed and they will have an opportunity to resit the test on-line at no extra cost.

 Jocelyn and Ferenc Droppa ran a gluten, wheat and dairy free bakery from April 2005 until July 2015.
 All the ingredients they used were inherently gluten free or contained less than 10 parts per million gluten.
 With this in mind, it wouldn’t be unreasonable to say that they are extremely aux fait with making gluten, wheat and dairy free foods; and also very well placed to offer practical advice and support to the food service industry in respect of catering for coeliacs and those who are intolerant to wheat and / or dairy.